What does "accredited by the American Academy of Sleep Medicine" mean and why is it important that the Sleep Disorders Center have this accreditation?

 - Polysomnography, 95810

 This testing is billed as an office based diagnostic laboratory procedure and does not require a hospital admission.
-If your insurance carrier requires prior approval or a statement of medical necessity, please contact the physician who referred you to the Sleep Disorders Center.
-If you participate in an HMO or Managed Care Program, please arrange for approval before your study.
+If your insurance carrier requires prior approval or a statement of medical necessity, we have outsourced sleep testing prior authorizations to Conifer Heath Solutions.

 What are the Sleep Disorders Center's hours?